JerAguilon/jeraguilon.github.io/src/articles/markdown/visualizing_four_key_interview_algorithms.md

 not realizing that most questions are actually asking the same things over and over.
 In reality, most coding interview questions refer to just a few categories, just like behavioral questions.

-Instead of offering many disparate questions, I presented visualizations of four algorithms to a campus org.
+Instead of offering many (seemingly) disparate questions, I presented visualizations of four algorithms to a campus org.
 I claim these algorithms cover _80% of interview questions_.
-I also list famous well-known questions that fall into these categories.
+I also list well-known questions that fall into these categories.
 I've decided to publicly list my work.

 Obviously, skimming a slideshow isn't enough to become great at interviewing,